 Kinesiology is commonly considered a complementary health science, which can be used in accompaniment with medicinal or physical health treatments—such as physiotherapy.
 In the simplest terms, kinesiology is the study of movement in the musculoskeletal system.
 The knowledge gained from this study is used to correctly identify any improperly functioning muscles and bones.

-Students earning their physiotherapist assistant diploma know that physiotherapy is designed to manage a patient’s existing injuries by applying routines which optimize muscle movement and physical activity.
+Students earning their physiotherapist assistant diploma know that physiotherapy is designed to manage a patient’s existing injuries by applying routines that optimize muscle movement and physical activity.
 It’s no surprise then, that kinesiology is commonly confused with physiotherapy.
-In fact, kinesiologists often work with physiotherapists to treat patients.
+Kinesiologists often work with physiotherapists to treat patients.

 Read on to discover exactly what kinesiology is, and how it can be used hand in hand with physiotherapy to rehabilitate patients.